Alegruz/Game-AI-Track/1_2/High-level Programming II: The C++ Programming Language/cpp_primer/Part I: The Basics/04 Expressions/README.md

 Most C++ programs use succinct expressions rather than more verbose equivalents.<br>
 Therefore, C++ programmers must be comfortable with such usages.<br>
 Moreover, once these expressions are familiar, you will find them less error-prone.

+## Warning
+Nested conditionals quickly become unreadable.<br>
+It’s a good idea to nest no more than two or three.